Does a Domestic Helper’s Nationality Matter?

 What matters the most is how well you identify your needs and how clear you are about your expectations.
 Based on these, you will be able to establish criteria – and on these only – against which to assess helper profiles:

 - Overall, it is right to say that Filipinas tend to have a stronger education background than helpers from Indonesia or Myanmar and as such have a better command of the English language.

-- Domestic workers from Indonesia often have superior Cantonese skills as their three to six-month pre-deployment training includes Cantonese classes.
-So, if you are in to find a helper to care for an elderly parent who only speaks Cantonese, an Indonesian helper is more likely to be a better fit – as long as she actually speaks Cantonese!
+- Domestic workers from Indonesia often have better Cantonese skills as their three-to-six-month pre-deployment training includes Cantonese classes.
+So, if you are finding a helper to care for an elderly who only speaks Cantonese, an Indonesian helper is more likely to be a better fit – as long as she actually speaks Cantonese!

-Keep in mind that this is by no mean a hard rule and the main consideration when hiring should be experience and training.
+Keep in mind that this is by no means a rigid rule.
+The main consideration when hiring should be experience and training.

 While nationality doesn’t really matter when it comes to personal attributes, it does matter when certain rules and regulations are concerned.

 - Certain things such as the lead time necessary to process the paperwork to hire a new helper or a helper’s contract renewal, transfer procedures or even procedures to take your helper on holidays with you may vary depending on a helper’s country of origin.